Mortgage or RRSP: What should you focus on?

 RRSP rules allow you to carry forward unused contributions.
 If you have unused contribution room from past years, that’s another consideration to take into account.
 Again, you’ll need to assess whether the potential future returns after making up for those missed contributions will be greater than the amount saved by paying down the mortgage.

-Remember that the RRSP or mortgage decision does not have to be "either-or" type decision.
+Remember that the RRSP or mortgage decision does not have to be an "either-or" type of decision.
 That is, it can be an "and" decision rather than an "or" decision.
 The best scenario for many people is contributing to an RRSP as well as paying down the mortgage.
-For example, you could make your RRSP contribution each year, and then use the tax refund generated by your RRSP contribution to pay down a portion of the mortgage principal.
+For example, you could make your RRSP contribution each year, and then use the potential tax refund generated by the tax deduction resulting from your RRSP contribution to pay down a portion of the mortgage principal.

 We can help

 At Edward Jones, we can help you achieve your financial goals.
-Contact your local Edward Jones advisor about a financial strategy that makes sense for you.
+Contact a local Edward Jones advisor about a financial strategy that makes sense for you.